| |

 |

+Nicasil is basically bullet proof.
+The only thing that will ruin it is moisture.
+So as long as your motor stays out of a flood you are good to go.
 There are a number other options beside new Mahles for your motor.
 Mahle nicasils being the most expensive and best.
 Another option is to bore your present cylinders and use new JE pistons.
 It is possible go to a larger bore, but going beyond 86 or 87 will require also boring the case and heads.

-Gordon ___________________________________ '71 911 Coupe 3,0L outlawed #56 PCA Redwood Region, GGR, NASA, Speed SF Trackrash's Garage :: My Garage Last edited by Trackrash; 02-12-2020 at 11:57 AM.. |
+__________________ Gordon ___________________________________ '71 911 Coupe 3,0L outlawed #56 PCA Redwood Region, GGR, NASA, Speed SF Trackrash's Garage :: My Garage Last edited by Trackrash; 02-12-2020 at 11:57 AM.. | ||

 |